 - Level of Discipline

 Every staff search you want to do should begin with these three attributes.
 In the Football Manager community these attributes are also referred to as DDM.

 There are ten different attributes for coaches.
 Most of them are generic, but some are used by specialist coaches such as the goalkeeper coach and fitness coach.

 Also, some of the attributes will need to be used in combination with others.
 For example Attacking and Tactical are needed for the Attacking Tactical category in training.Combine these two with the needed DDM attributes to determine the overall quality of training a staff member is able to deliver.

-Look for some of the best backroom staff members in our Shortlist area where we have several downloadable shortlists available.
+Get some of the best backroom staff members in our Shortlist area where we have several downloadable shortlists available.